kamuju25/Git/git.md

 ```bash
 git reset --soft HEAD~1
 ```
 Moves the HEAD back one commit, but keeps all your changes staged.
-Use this when you want to adjust a previous commit or fiz a message.
+Use this when you want to adjust a previous commit or fix a message.

 Mixed Reset